opencog/atomspace/examples/rule-engine/frog/README.md

+# Unified Rule Engine Frog Example

-Example for understanding forward and backward chaining.
+Example for understanding forward and backward chaining using the Unified Rule Engine (URE).

-Authors: Mandeep Singh Bhatia, Nil Geisweiller
-Date: 17 July 2015, 07 April 2017
+## Overview

 This example comes from wikipedia article example on forward chaining. https://en.wikipedia.org/wiki/Forward_chaining In this example we have a black box for which we know there is something in it, and it makes croaking sounds and eats flies.

-All scheme code below is present in `frog.scm` and can be readily loaded.
-Then you only need to run the pattern matcher, forward chainer and backward chainer commands.
-See `cog-bind`, `cog-fc` and `cog-bc` respectively.
-Otherwise follow right below.

 The objective is to find the color of the thing in the black box.
 We have the following relations defined